Interpreting Embedding Spaces by Conceptualization: Empirical Evaluation

-Table \ref{classification_test} shows the agreement between a classifier trained on the LLM embedding and a classifier trained on their conceptual embedding generated by \ALG.
-We report raw agreement and kappa coefficient with standard deviation.
-The second column reports raw agreement with a random classifier for reference.
-Note that the larger the Kappa coefficient is, the less likely it is a random chance, and the closer it gets to one, the more the two models agree.
-All the values are relatively high indicating high agreement between the LLM embedding and \ALG's embedding.
+Table \ref{classification_test} shows the agreement between a random forest classifier trained on the LLM embedding and a classifier trained on the conceptual embedding generated by \ALG.
+For reference, we also show the agreement between the LLM-based classifier and a random classifier.
+We report raw agreement and kappa coefficient (with standard deviations).
+We can see that all the values are relatively high, indicating high agreement between the LLM embedding and \ALG's embedding.
+Note that Kappa can range from -1 to +1 with 0 indicating random chance.
+For the sake of completeness, we also report the accuracies of the two classifiers which are proved to be quite similar.

+We repeated the experiment using a KNN classifier (n=5) with cosine similarity.
+The results are shown in Table \ref{classification_test_kmeans}.
+We can see much higher agreement between the LLM-based and CES-based classifiers.

+We tested the sensitivity of our algorithm to the values of the $removeP=True$ and $\widehat\tau$ parameters.
+The results are shown in Appendices \ref{sec:appendix_remove_p} and \ref{complex_tau}.
+We can see that both parameters have little effect on performance.